Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average insurance prices for a Dodge Challenger are $1,342 every 12 months with full coverage.
-Comprehensive insurance costs around $254 a year, collision insurance costs $374, and liability insurance costs around $534.
-Buying just liability costs as low as $588 a year, and insurance for high-risk drivers costs $2,888 or more.
-Teen drivers cost the most to insure at up to $5,214 a year.
+The average insurance rates for a Dodge Challenger are $1,342 a year for full coverage.
+Comprehensive insurance costs an estimated $254, collision costs $374, and liability coverage costs $534.
+Liability-only coverage costs as little as $588 a year, with high-risk coverage costing $2,888 or more.
+16-year-old drivers cost the most to insure at $5,214 a year or more.

 Average premium for full coverage: $1,342

-Prices are based on $500 deductible amounts, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and Challenger trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all states and for all Challenger models.

 Price Range Variability

-For the normal driver, Dodge Challenger insurance rates range from the cheapest price of $588 for just liability insurance to a high of $2,888 for a driver who requires high-risk insurance.
+For the average driver, Dodge Challenger insurance rates go from as low as $588 for liability-only coverage to the much higher price of $2,888 for a policy for a high-risk driver.

 Urban vs. Rural Price Range